higgi13425/rmrwr-book/_book/io05-importing.md

 Note that this will *not* work if you do not already have the {readr} package installed on your computer.
 You will get an error, like this: `Error in library(readr) : there is no package called 'readr'`

-No problem - you just have to install the package first.
+This is not a problem - you just have to install the package first.
 You only need to do this once, like buying a book, and putting it in your personal library.
 Each time you use the package, you have to pull the book off the shelf, with `library(packagename)`.
 To install the {readr} package, we can install the whole {tidyverse} package, which will come in handy later.